mstksg/inCode/copy/entries/advent-gol.md

 original "keep the full array" GoL implementation method.

-However, for the "keep active points and expand their neighbors" GoL implementation...we have to find the opposite of this.
-Remember that to build our "neighbors map" (the map of points to how many active neighbors they have), we have each cell "pro-actively" add its contributions to all of its neighbors.
+However, for the "keep active points and expand their neighbors" GoL implementation, we have to find the opposite of this.
+Remember that to build our "neighbors map" (the map of points to how many active neighbors they have), we have each cell "proactively" add its contributions to all of its neighbors.
 `<1,2,3>` is a neighbor to `<1,3,4>` once, so when we expand `<1,2,3>` we would increment the value in the map at `<1,3,4>` by 1 because `<1,2,3>` is a neighbor of `<1,3,4>` once.